Lucien Clergue: Friendship with Picasso

-Founding the Rencontres d’Arles photography festival
+Career and legacy

 In 1968, and with his friend Michel Tournier, Clergue founded the Rencontres d’Arles photography festival which is held annually in July in Arles.
 He exhibited his work at the festival during the years 1971–1973, 1975, 1979, 1982–1986, 1989, 1991, 1993, 1994, 2000, 2003 and 2007.

 Clergue also illustrated books, among them a book by writer Yves Navarre.

 Clergue took many photographs of the gypsies of southern France, and was instrumental in propelling the guitarist Manitas de Plata to fame.

 Clergue's photographs are in the collections of numerous well-known museums and private collectors.
 His photographs have been exhibited in over 100 solo exhibitions worldwide, with noted exhibitions such as in 1961, at the Museum of Modern Art New York, the last exhibition organized by Edward Steichen with Lucien Clergue, Bill Brandt and Yasuhiro Ishimoto.
 Museums with large collections of his work include The Fogg Museum at Harvard University and the Museum of Fine Arts, Boston.
 His work, Fontaines du Grand Palais (Fountains of the Grand Palais), is in Museo cantonale d'arte of Lugano.
 His photographs of Jean Cocteau are on permanent display at the Jean Cocteau Museum in Menton, France.
 In the U.S., an exhibition of the Cocteau photographs was premiered at Westwood Gallery, New York City.

 In 2007, the city of Arles honored Lucien Clergue and dedicated a retrospective collection of 360 of his photographs dating from 1953 to 2007.
 He also received the 2007 Lucie Award.

+Lucien Clergue was represented on the West Coast by Louis Stern Fine Arts.
+The gallery mounted several major exhibitions of his work in 2006, 2009, and 2012 (the first two with published catalogues).